Lay Some Happiness on Me

 "Lay Some Happiness on Me" is a song that was first released by Eddy Arnold in 1966, on the album Somebody Like Me.
 The song became a hit in 1967, when it was released by Dean Martin and by Bobby Wright.

 Dean Martin's version spent 5 weeks on the Billboard Hot 100 chart, peaking at No. 55, while reaching No. 6 on Billboard's Easy Listening chart, and No. 44 on Canada's RPM 100.

 Bobby Wright's version reached No. 44 on Billboard's Hot Country Singles chart.

-Nancy Sinatra covered that song for the 1967 album Country, My Way.